trevormcgrath/LESS-Landing-Page/README.md

-# LandingPageSite-1
+# LESS-Landing-Page
-A "Lorem Ipsum" landing page site to practice modern CSS and responsive design.
+This is a "Lorem Ipsum" type page I made with the primary goal of learning how to use LESS and Grunt.